-Today I will be joining the survivors of the Holocaust, the Duke and Duchesses of Cambridge, the Archbishop of Canterbury, the Chief Rabbi, and many other leaders to remember the victims.
+Today I will be joining the survivors of the Holocaust, other faith leaders, and people across the world to remember the victims.

 The Archbishop of Canterbury, the Chief Rabbi and myself have written a special prayer of remembrance and recommitment, which includes the following words:

 ‘Loving God, we come to you with heavy hearts, remembering the six million Jewish souls murdered during the Holocaust.

 In the horrors of that history, when so many groups were targeted because of their identity, and in genocides which followed, we recognise destructive prejudices that drive people apart.‘[Full prayer can be found at http://www.HMD.or.uk]